 The Secure Event Connector (SEC) receives events from ASA and FTD devices and forwards them to the Cisco cloud.
 CDO displays the events on the Event Logging page so that administrators can analyze them there or with Cisco Stealthwatch Cloud.

-You can install one SEC on the same virtual machine as an on-premises Secure Device Connector, if you have one; or you can install the SEC on it's own CDO Connector virtual machine that you maintain in your private cloud.
+You can install one SEC on the same virtual machine as a Secure Device Connector, if you have one; or you can install the SEC on it's own CDO Connector virtual machine that you maintain in your network.

 Before You Install the Secure Event Connector